62726164/world-time/README.md

 ![](screenshots/5-wt.ls.cat.success.png)
 ![](screenshots/6-wt.chmod.png)

-I'll stop the demonstration here, but much more can be done.
+I'll stop the demonstration here, but much more could be done with a malicious or poorly written SUID program.
 Root files can be copied, modified, etc.

 ## Finding SUID Files